SubliminalHDTV/HPE-Proliant-Gen9-Live-Telemetry/README.md

 * `get_live_ilo.py` - The authenticated high-speed Python backend data engine.
 * `background.jpg` - Your custom dashboard background image layout.

 ## 🚀 Setup Instructions - Note: Double check your files locations as Onedrive can mess things up.
+Also sensor references on your system may vary.

 ### 1. Server Configuration (Windows Server 2022)
 * Create a folder at `C:\iLOData\` and share it over the network as `iLOData` with Read/Write permissions.